perim/libdicey/doc/chunky.md

 It can pseudo-randomly place doors and one-way doors in the dungeon and attempt to place them to minimize backtracking.

-The dungeon is stored as a typical text-based rogue-like format as text in memory for ease of debugging and display.
 Each room contains an isolatedness score which tells you how far it is off the main path through the chunk.

 Example dungeon:
 ```